Atlas is a simple package cloner tool. It manages project dependencies in an isolated deps/ directory.

 You can use $1 or $# to refer to captures.

 Atlas supports setting up a virtual Nim environment via the env command.
-You can even install multiple different Nim versions into the same workspace.
+You can even install multiple different Nim versions into the same project.

 For example: